Servant leadership

-When leaders shift their mindset and serve first, they benefit as well as their employees in that their employees acquire personal growth, while the organization grows as well due to the employees growing commitment and engagement.
-Since this leadership style came about, a number of different organizations have adopted this style as their way of leadership.
+When leaders shift their mindset and serve first, they benefit as well as their employees in that their employees acquire personal growth, while the organization grows as well due to the employees' growing commitment and engagement.
+Since this leadership style came about, a number of different organizations including Starbucks and Marriott International have adopted this style as their way of leadership.

-According to a 2002 study done by Sen Sendjaya and James C Sarros, servant leadership is being practiced in some of the top-ranking companies, and these companies are highly ranked because of their leadership style and following.
+According to a 2002 study by Sen Sendjaya and James C. Sarros, servant leadership is being practiced in some of the top-ranking companies, and these companies are highly ranked because of their leadership style and following.
 Further research also confirms that servant leaders lead others to go beyond the call of duty.

 History

 Before the modern popularity of the concept of "leadership", the autocratic enlightened absolutist King Frederick II ("the Great") of Prussia (r.
 1740–1786) famously portrayed himself as "the first servant of the state".

+The roots of the concept can be seen in much earlier texts.
+For instance, the Bible contains the following teaching of Jesus Christ:

-Robert K. Greenleaf first popularized the phrase "servant leadership" in "The Servant as Leader", an essay published in 1970.
+Robert K. Greenleaf first popularized the phrase servant leadership in "The Servant as Leader", an essay published in 1970.
 In this essay, Greenleaf explains how and why he came up with the idea of servant leadership, as well as defining a servant leader.
-Greenleaf gave this idea an extensive amount of thought before bringing it to life.
 Larry Spears, CEO of the Greenleaf Center for Servant Leadership, stated in an interview:

 "Greenleaf credited his reading of Hesse's 1932 book, Journey to the East, as the personal source of inspiration in his coining the term, 'servant-leader' in his 1970 essay, The Servant as Leader."

 In Journey to the East, the main character, named Leo, is a servant just like all the others.
 All the servants work well together, until one day when Leo disappears.
-When the servants realize that things aren't the same without Leo, they came to the realization that Leo was far more than a servant – he was actually their leader.
+When the servants realize that things are not the same without Leo, they came to the realization that Leo was far more than a servant – he was actually their leader.

 Greenleaf came to the realization that a newfound leader should be someone that servants or workers can relate to.
 Leo was seen as a servant, but when the other servants realized that things fell apart without him, he became far more than just a servant to them.
 This is Greenleaf's idea of what a servant leader should be.
 Greenleaf first put his idea of servant leadership to use in an organizational sense while he was working as an executive at AT&T.

-Servant leadership entered the arena of research in 1998 with the publication of the first peer-reviewed servant leadership scale, and since then, over 270 peer reviewed articles have been published across 122 academic journals.
-The year 2008 was a significant year in servant leadership research with the publication of two seminal papers by Sen Sendjaya, James C Sarros, and Joseph C Santora as well as Liden, Wayne, Zhao, and Henderson, and the first publications using Ehrhart's (2004) measure.
+Servant leadership entered the arena of research in 1998 with the publication of the first peer-reviewed servant leadership scale, and since then, over 270 peer-reviewed articles have been published across 122 academic journals.
+The year 2008 was a significant year in servant leadership research with the publication of two seminal papers by Sen Sendjaya, James C. Sarros, and Joseph C. Santora as well as Liden, Wayne, Zhao, and Henderson, and the first publications using Ehrhart's (2004) measure.